 The process is relatively simple.
 It involves selecting suitable plants to save seeds, harvesting them at the correct time, and storing them properly.

-Seed saving is the practice of saving seeds from your garden instead of purchasing new seeds every year from seed companies or catalogs.
+Seed saving is the practice of preserving seeds from your garden instead of purchasing new seeds every year from seed companies or catalogs.

 Seed saving is important for several reasons: